MarisSuss/MarisSuss/README.md

 #### Enjoyer of life

 I have a beautiful wife and a career I am passionate about.
-It's hard not to enjoy my life, but just in case ,I always have my humor and positive thinking.
+It's hard not to enjoy my life, but just in case, I always have my humor and positive thinking.
 Some recent examples:
 * While parked, the right side of my car was crushed by a garbage truck.
-Two days later someone hit the left side of my wifes car and ran.
-While others might remeber this as fate being terrrible, I have always found it funny that it looked like I  had crashed into my wifes car.
+Two days later someone hit the left side of my wife's car and ran.
+While others might remember this as fate being terrible, I have always found it funny that it looked like I  had crashed into my wife's car.
-* It was our one month wedding aniversary.
-I get into the car to drive home, start the engine and, do to some faulty wire, the front of my car erupts in flames.
+* It was our one-month wedding anniversary.
+I get into the car to drive home, and start the engine, and, due to some faulty wire, the front of my car erupts in flames.
 After I managed to stop the fire and dealt with towing, I was left with only a good memory of how funny and ironic life is.

 Cars or code can crash and burn, but I am always ready to put out fires and fix things.